sahha-ai/sahha-developer-site/docs/use-the-sdk/SDK_setup.md

 ## Environment Settings

+Sahha has two servers, one for development and one for production.
+We recommend using the development environment until you're ready to go live.
 The `SahhaEnvironment` determines if the SDK connects to the `sandbox` or `production` server of the API.

 | SahhaEnvironment | Description                     |
 | ---------------- | ------------------------------- |